sak96/tauri-plugin-sharetarget/README.md

 ```

 ### Caveats
-Unfortunately, multiple files in a single share intent are not supported right now.
+Unfortunately, multiple files in a single share intent are not supported right now. iOs is also
+unsupported - I don't have the platform.
 PRs welcome !